 The Aurora Borealis also called the Northern Lights can be seen perfectly from Heimaey Island.
 It is crystal clear at night during the right seasons such as the very end of summer through spring.
 The Northern Lights in Iceland are more vivid than any other place in the world.

 In addition, Iceland recently opened the world’s first open water sanctuary for beluga whales.
 Now you can go whale watching and see many sea animals such as beluga whales, orcas, and dolphins.
-You are sure to enjoy your trip to Elephant Rock because it is teeming with breathtaking views and marvels.
+You are sure to enjoy your trip to Elephant Rock in Iceland because it is teeming with breathing taking views and marvels.